Skip to content

 “I pray for us all, and in particular for the small community of Gaza, which is suffering most of all.
 In particular, our thoughts go out to the 18 brothers and sisters who perished recently, and to their families whom we know personally.
 Their pain is great, and yet with every passing day, I realise that they are at peace.
 They are scared, shaken, upset, but with peace in their hearts.
 We are all with them, in prayer and concrete solidarity, thanking them for their beautiful witness.”

-How can I respond to the Israeli-Palestinian crisis?
+How can I respond to the Middle East conflict?